SteveObert/KatanaUSB_Midi_controller/README.md

 In the Simple sketch version, you will need to code the LCD and LEDs to work for your needs.
 Right now, they are setup for the way I use the Katana - when I switch amp channels I have all effects set to off.
 So, you'll need to change the programming if you use it differently.

-In the Katana_USB_MIDI_auto version, LCD and LEDs are updated from the Katana's USB MIDI messages.
+In the Katana_USB_MIDI version, LCD and LEDs are updated from the Katana's USB MIDI messages.
 Meaning, they should take of themselves.
-Gumtown from the Vguitar forum deserves recognition for his contributions writng the code that parses incoming data and updates the LCD and LEDs.
+Gumtown from the Vguitar forum deserves recognition for rewriting most of the code and adding a great deal of functionality.

 **Consider this unsupported beta software.** If you get stuck I may not be able to help you.